 By Andy Bruce and Alistair Smout

-The economy expanded 0.6 percent in the three months to September, matching the consensus forecast in a Reuters poll of economists and accelerating from 0.4 percent the quarter before, the Office for National Statistics said on Friday.
+Gross domestic product in the three months to September was 0.6 percent higher than in the previous quarter, matching the consensus forecast in a Reuters poll of economists, figures from the Office for National Statistics (ONS) showed.

-In September alone, Britain's economy stagnated for a second month running, compared with forecasts for a 0.1 percent expansion, while the annual growth rate held at 1.5 percent.
+In September alone, Britain's economy stagnated for a second month running, compared with forecasts for a 0.1 percent expansion.

 Sterling and British government bonds showed little reaction to the data, which were largely as expected.

-The figures showed net trade contributed 0.8 percentage points to the economic growth rate in the third quarter, the biggest boost since early 2016, as car imports dropped sharply -- tallying with weak car sales data.
+The figures showed trade contributed strongly to growth over the third quarter, as imports of cars into Britain dropped sharply -- tallying with weak car sales data.

 Household spending remained solid, expanding 0.5 percent after a 0.4 percent rise in the second quarter.

-(Reporting by Andy Bruce and Alistair Smout; Editing by Kevin Liffey)
+(Reporting by Andy Bruce and Alistair Smout; Editing by Angus MacSwan)

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)